Portee

-Portée describes the practice of carrying an artillery piece on a truck which can be fired from the vehicle or quickly dismounted and fired from the ground.
+Portée is the practice of carrying an artillery piece on a truck which can be fired from the vehicle or quickly dismounted and fired from the ground.
 The term is most often used to describe anti-tank equipments used by the British, Commonwealth and imperial forces in the Western Desert Campaign of the Second World War.
 Modern terms for mounting weapons on vehicles are technical or gun truck.

 Interwar

 US Cavalry

 portée cavalry was horse cavalry – horses and riders – carried in trucks or other vehicles.
-The cavalry is thus mechanized for strategic and operational movement and horse-mounted for tactical deployment.
+The cavalry is thus mechanised for strategic and operational movement and horse-mounted for tactical deployment.
 Portée cavalry units were briefly tested in the American army during the interwar period change from fully-horsed cavalry to fully-mechanized cavalry but were generally found to be overcomplicated and not worthwhile.
-(Note: One aspect of this defense was continued testing of portée Cavalry, the use of trucks to move fresh horses to the battle where Troopers would mount and operate as traditional horse cavalry...
+(Note: One aspect of this defence was continued testing of portée Cavalry, the use of trucks to move fresh horses to the battle where Troopers would mount and operate as traditional horse cavalry...
 The specially-built tractor-trailers were capable of rapidly transporting eight fully-equipped Troopers with their horses to any staging point.)